ale94mleon/BindFlow/README.rst

 Description
 -----------

-**BindFlow** is a a snakemake-based workflow for ABFE calculations using GROMACS.
+**BindFlow** is a snakemake-based workflow for ABFE calculations using GROMACS.

 Documentation